keyboardhit212/react-simple-calculator/README.md

 # Simple React Calculator

 This is a simple calculator implemented using React.js.
+This calculator evaluates multiple terms by converting the infix expression into a postfix expression.

 # Getting Started with Create React App